spider/spider/proposal/features-milestones.md

 Top level Api wrapper meant to encapsulate for easy use.
   * walk data currently held in a Graph()
   * walk data as a method of querying against a connection stored in a Graph()
+  * Find shortest paths
+  * Allow for extensions to give the spider new functionality.

 ## v0.6 Rexster Driver and Gremlin Server Driver (First Production Release, though unstable)
 Use dependencies.